binipringle/intro-to-dh/documentation.md

 ```
 jekyll 4.0.0
 ```
 Now that you have installed Ubuntu, Git, VS Code, Python and Jekyll, the laptops are ready to go!
+Have fun!

+---